-A Victorian factory turned office block that we converted into two high-end ‘upside-down’ houses to maximise use of the beautiful original windows and expose the original structure.
+A Victorian factory turned office block that we converted into 2 high-end upside-down houses, maximising use of the beautiful original windows and exposing the original structure.

-This unique project was commended in The Sunday Times’ British Homes Awards 2013, and a case study published in architecture book: Design.
-The key to a Better Place.
+This unique project was commended in The Sunday Times’ British Homes Awards 2013.
+It was also featured as a case study, published in architecture book Design.
+The Key to a Better Place.

 What We Did

-Two stunning ‘upside-down’ houses emerged from what had become a dreary, serviced office building in Bow, its Victorian splendour swaddled in over-grown ivy.
+2 stunning upside-down houses emerged from what had become a dreary, serviced office building in Bow, its period splendour swaddled in overgrown ivy.

-Originally a Victorian factory, we wanted to restore the building to its former glory – retaining key features such as the exposed King Truss wooden beams and bull-nosed window sills – then make sympathetic enhancements.
+Originally a Victorian factory, we wanted to restore the building to its former glory.
+We retained key features, such as the exposed King Truss wooden beams and bull-nosed window sills, and made sympathetic enhancements.

-Such modern enhancements included the insertion of a roof terrace, creating a smart use of previously inaccessible space and providing a private, outside area accessed via an ‘opening’ glass box!
+Such modern improvements included the insertion of a roof terrace, creating a smart use for a previously inaccessible space and providing a private outdoor area, accessed via an opening glass box.